-I'm encouraged by the possibilities these different studies uncovered.
+I'm encouraged by the possibilities these different studies have uncovered.
 You can incorporate aspects of each one into your weight loss plan, with room for flexibility.
-Here's a summary of the 3 changes I think are most likely to help you:

 - Shift more of your food intake to earlier in the day, and eat less in the evening.

 - Try to restrict your food intake to a shorter period during the day.
 If you can't manage the 8 hour window of the 16:8 plan, try for 9 or 10.
-One of the keys is to eat/drink nothing caloric during the fast period.
+One of the keys is to eat or drink nothing caloric during the fast period.
 If your fast is 14 hours rather than 16, you can still get some benefit.

 Originally published on 9 October 2018